ibm-cloud-docs/text-to-speech/symbols.md

       IPA
     </td>
     <td>
-      All syllable stress symbols are ignored.
+      All syllable stress symbols are ignored, but including the symbols may produce undesired results.
     </td>
   </tr>
   <tr>